Dynamical information processing in bacteria

-In spite of their seeming simplicity, prokaryotic organisms such as the bacteria Escherichia coli and Bacillus subtilis are able to exhibit nontrivial dynamical responses.
+In spite of their seeming simplicity, prokaryotic organisms such as the bacteria Escherichia coli and Bacillus subtilis are able to exhibit nontrivial dynamical responses to complex environmental conditions.
 We monitor this behavior using fluorescence proteins as reporters of gene expression, which are measured via time-lapse microscopy.
-This technique provides time-resolved information about the activity of desired DNA promoters at the single-cell level, which in combination with theoretical modeling allows us to unravel the molecular mechanism of diverse cellular processes, such as stress responses in B. subtilis, and natural and synthetic gene oscillations in E. coli.
-We also study the coordination between these dynamical processes within cells, and the spatiotemporal organization of large cellular populations such as bacterial biofilms.
+This technique provides time-resolved information about the activity of desired DNA promoters at the single-cell level, which in combination with theoretical modeling allows us to unravel the molecular mechanism of diverse cellular processes, such as stress responses and natural and synthetic gene oscillations.
+We also study the spatiotemporal organization of large cellular populations such as bacterial biofilms.

 Signaling in the immune response

-The cells in the immune system, in particular T cells, must be ready to respond quickly to antigens in order to organize a rapid response to pathogens.
+The immune system must be ready to respond quickly to pathogens in order to organize a rapid response.
 When the system goes awry, the body runs the risk of responding too weakly to external insults (immunodeficiency) or, in the other extreme, to respond too much and attack its own cells (autoimmunity).
-In order to face these disorders, we need to understand how the immune system cells respond to their external triggers.
-Recent evidence has pointed out to the existence of an oscillatory response to cytokine stimulation in certain cell types.
-We are currently working on studying this response, determine its molecular mechanism, and use this knowledge to understand the response to therapy in autoimmune diseases such as multiple sclerosis.
+In order to face these disorders, we need to understand how immune cells respond to external triggers.
+We study these questions using a variety of approaches and data, involving different processes ranging from the antiviral response of single mammalian cells in culture to the interaction between multiple biological layers in patients suffering from autoimmune disorders.

 Mesoscopic brain dynamics

 Brain activity is naturally dynamical.
 EEG measures reveal a variety of rhythms (alpha, beta, gamma, etc) each of which have been associated with a distinct physiological function.
 One of the challenges in this field is to relate the functional measures of brain activity, routinely obtained not only by EEG but also by other techniques such as fMRI and MEG, with the underlying structure of brain connectivity.
-We adress this question with neural mass models that allow us to describe theoretically the activity of the full brain, and use these models to understand the dynamical correlates of neurodegenerative diseases such as Alzheimer's disease, and the neurological consequences of multiple sclerosis.
+We adress this question with mesoscopic neural mass models that allow us to describe theoretically the activity of the full brain, and use these models to understand the dynamical correlates of neurodegenerative diseases.

 Collective oscillations in neuronal populations